appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 2. Save the `cred.json` file or your own registry password into a file named `registry-password`.

-3. Run the following command on your **Linux / MacOS** terminal to create the container registry secret on the Kubernetes cluster:
+3. Run the following command on your **Linux/MacOS** terminal to create the container registry secret on the Kubernetes cluster:

 ```bash
 kubectl create secret docker-registry containerregistry \